eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 auto value = *result;
 ```

+!!! attention
-Note that accessing the value if there is no value is undefined behavior, so it must be checked beforehand.
+Accessing the value if there is no value is undefined behavior, so it must be checked beforehand.

 We can achieve the same with the functional approach by providing a function for both cases.